aarushi98ag/image_editor/README.md

 1) To use the editor, one must first of all have a cloudinary account.
 Use set_credentials function of the Cloudinary account where you want the transformations.
 It requires the cloud name, api_key and api_secret of your account.
 (For demo purpose, I have added my own personal credentials.)

 2) Given a http link, upload() function would upload the image to the the Cloudinary account.
+(NOTE: The image that is to be uploaded must have a **http link** and not https.)

 3) Create_thumbnail will make a DOM object out of every new image given to it and add it to the image slider.(image-gallery)